yazhengliu/Axiomatic-Layer-Edges/README.md

 python train.py --data $(dataset)
 ```
 # Provide an explanation
 Once you have a  model, the next step is to provide an explanation.
 You can find the important input edges or the layer edges as the explanations.
-Use the following command to obtain the explanation:
+Use the following command to obtain the explanation and the data in Figure 5:
 ```bash
 python main_explain.py --data $(dataset)
 ```